 - Provide human resources support.
 A PEO can give you access to a human resources business partner (HRBP), who you can call with questions.
 An HRBP can advise on workplace issues and support compliance with health and safety standards and employment law.

-What a PEO can’t do
+What a PEO Can’t Do for Businesses

 A PEO’s scope of work is limited to specific accounting, human resources, and compliance responsibilities.
 Even within that defined scope, there are administrative tasks related to taxes and insurance that they can’t do.
+While they handle specific business functions and many employer responsibilities such as payroll, strategic decisions remain with you.

-They also cannot file all of your taxes.
-In some states, a PEO can file payroll tax and employment tax for your business, but they can’t file sales tax or an owner’s personal income taxes.
+The most frequent and severe PEO challenges for both HR and payroll tend to come from state-specific limitations and requirements.
+For instance, in some states, a PEO can file payroll tax and employment tax for your business, but they can’t file sales tax or an owner’s personal income taxes.

 Given these state-by-state limitations, a PEO can actually add rather than subtract complexity for multi-state employers.

-How much does a PEO cost?
+How Much Does a PEO Cost?

 PEOs typically use one of two pricing models:

-Pros of PEOs
+Pros of PEOs for Employees and Employers

-- Access to support.
+Access to support.
 Working with a PEO gives you access to a support system for human resources and payroll issues—and having a team of experienced HR and accounting professionals in your corner can increase your peace of mind.

-- Time and cost savings.
+Time and cost savings.
 PEO services can save you hours on human resources and administrative tasks every week.
 They can also allow you to quickly hire out-of-state workers, eliminating the need to apply for registration in another state, wait for approval, and obtain a registered agent.
-A PEO’s finance and HR outsourcing services can also be cost-effective for some businesses—depending on your team size and specific needs, it might cost more to handle these tasks internally than to contract with a PEO.
+A PEO’s finance and outsourced HR services can also be cost-effective for some businesses—depending on your team size and specific needs, it might cost more to handle these tasks internally than to contract with a PEO.

 Cons of PEOs

-- Can be expensive—and you’ll likely outgrow it.
+Can be expensive—and you’ll likely outgrow it.
 The cost-benefit analysis for working with a PEO depends on your company’s size and growth stage.
 In-house approaches are usually cheaper, and larger companies can also save money by handling PEO responsibilities internally.
 If you do opt for a PEO when you’re small, you’ll likely outgrow it over time, and migrating off a PEO can cause you administrative expense and effort in the future.

-- Limited capabilities in certain states.
+Limited capabilities in certain states.
 A PEO’s capability to handle administrative tasks related to state taxes and mandatory insurance is not guaranteed—it’s dependent on the laws in your state.
 Client-reporting and monopolistic states limit a PEO’s ability to file taxes on your behalf and provide lower rates on mandatory insurance.

-Alternatives to a PEO
+Alternatives to a PEO Beyond HR Software

 - Keep it in-house.
 There’s no rule against going it alone.
 Handling your own employer obligations keeps you deeply involved in every aspect of your business.
 It also doesn’t come with an out-of-pocket expense—though you will spend time on it.
 Employment and tax laws are complicated, and mistakes can be costly.
 At the very least, you’ll probably want to engage a CPA to file your taxes, use payroll software, and consider paying for HR advice.